°®Âþµº

 On the Lebanon-Israel conflict, Boulos had stated that ifÌýTrump wins the election on Tuesday, he would "act immediately to end the war in Lebanon and won't wait until his inauguration in January".
 However, critics point out that Trump never explained how he would do that, and accused him of making empty promises to win votes.
 Trump was also accused of anti-Palestinian racism by using the word 'Palestinian' as a slur during the first debate with Joe Biden.

-Trump also threatened to deportÌýpro-Palestinian protesters as "supporters of Hamas", reinforcing the sentiment among many Arab and Muslim Americans that Trump cannot be trusted on the Middle East.
-However, the events of Election Day proved many of them were still willing to vote Trump to punish the Democrats, a kind of protest vote rather than a reflection of trust in Trump.
+Trump also threatened to deportÌýpro-Palestinian protesters as "supporters of Hamas", reinforcing the sentiment among many Arab and Muslim Americans that Trump cannot be trusted in the Middle East.
+However, the events of Election Day proved that many of them were still willing to vote for Trump to punish the Democrats, a kind of protest vote rather than a reflection of trust in Trump.

 The impact on the 2024 race